IshanPhadte776/KafkaSCS/README.md

+# Restaurant Reservation System

+## Purpose
-Purpose - Work with various Java / Spring style Tech
+Work with various Java and Spring style technologies to build a robust and scalable event-driven application.

-Project Story - Solve the Adhoc Restaurant Reservation Problem
+## Project Story
+Solve the ad-hoc restaurant reservation problem by creating a system that efficiently handles reservations and provides real-time feedback to users.

+## Program Overview
-Program - This project is an event-driven reservation system where users can make reservations that are processed through a message broker.
-The system then sends confirmation messages to a different topic.
+This project is an event-driven reservation system where users can make reservations that are processed through a message broker.
+The system then sends confirmation messages to a different Kafka topic, ensuring that reservations are managed asynchronously and confirmations are delivered reliably.

-Text Stack - Java, Spring, Spring Boot, Spring Cloud, Spring Cloud Stream, Apache Kafka
+## Tech Stack
+- **Java**
+- **Spring Framework**
+- **Spring Boot**
+- **Spring Cloud**
+- **Spring Cloud Stream**
+- **Apache Kafka**